teraPacket/NetworkAnalysisTasks/List of Networking Tasks.md

 * Capture packets from/to a list (thousands) of IP addresses.
 * Find all the TCP sessions that didn’t finish: no FIN or RST.
 * Find all the TCP sessions that finish with TCP RST.
+* Find all the TCP sessions that has complete tear down sequence, FINACK, FINACK, ACK.  <a href="https://ask.wireshark.org/questions/40953/filter-for-all-connections">Ask Wireshark question</a>
 * Extract TCP sessions whose first data are from the server side.
 * Detect sessions with retransmitted SYNACK after TCP client sent data.
 * Find TCP sessions that are established but with TCP SYN retries.